-Since goldfish’s metabolism slows down while they sleep, they should not be fed a few hours before nightfall.
+Since a goldfish’s metabolism slows down while they sleep, they should not be fed a few hours before nightfall.
 This gives them time to digest their previous meal.

 A goldfish’s color will dull at night when they are sleeping to blend into the decorations.
 This is helpful in the wild because it prevents them from standing out in the darkness.
 Your goldfish’s vibrant colors should return when it is morning.

 Sleeping is an interesting aspect to goldfish owners and equally beneficial.
-You should make it a priority to switch off the light on your goldfish’s tank at night so that the goldfish do not struggle to sleep.
+You should make it a priority to switch off the light on your goldfish’s tank at night so that the goldfish does not struggle to sleep.
 Sleeping plays an important role in a goldfish’s daily cycle and you should try to mimic the amount of light and darkness they experience in the wild.